AhmedSabz/CMPE152Project/README.md

-CMPE 152 Project: x86 Assembly Compiler
+CMPE 152 Project: Penta Assembly Compiler
+Penta is a new assembly language that my team made.
+It involves 5 registers along with add, multiply, and subtract instructions
 This project involves designing a compiler in C++ for CMPE 152.
-The goal is to create a tool that can validate x86 assembly language code.
+The goal is to create a tool that can validate Penta assembly language code.

 The compiler will: